MPhil in Modern Middle Eastern Studies

 Course info

-The MPhil Modern Middle Eastern Studies accepts students who are complete beginners in a Middle Eastern language (Arabic, Hebrew, Persian or Turkish).
-The course also accommodates students in any of these languages at an advanced level.
+The MPhil in Modern Middle Eastern Studies accepts students who are complete beginners in a Middle Eastern language (Arabic, Hebrew, Persian or Turkish).
+The course also accommodates students in Turkish and Arabic at an advanced level as well as Arabic at an intermediate level.
 If you already have research-level proficiency in one of these languages you will be required to take a different language.

-In the second term, in consultation with your supervisor, you will arrange a series of tutorials for one of three options to be offered for the final examination.
-Tutorials typically involve eight weekly meetings and between four and six essays, arranged between you and your tutor.
-Most options have an associated lecture series which you are expected to attend.
+In the second term, in consultation with your supervisor, you will attend a series of tutorials for one of three options to be offered for the final examination.
+These are taught in the second, third and fourth terms of the course.
+Tutorials typically involve weekly meetings and between four and six formative essays, arranged between you and your tutor.

 Key stats